Click to enter complete search

 In 2019 Broadway Malyan was appointed to a team led by Mott MacDonald as a key delivery partner for the Global Future Cities Programme to support inclusive and sustainable urban growth across some of South East Asia’s fastest growing cities, which included the Surabaya Urban Transformation project.

-• Promote key industries and explore opportunities to upskill urban economy through and entrepreneurship strategy.
+• Promote key industries and explore opportunities to upskill the urban economy through an entrepreneurship strategy

-• Change perception of Dolly and create a sense of belonging and inclusion through a place and branding strategy.
+• Change the perception of Dolly and create a sense of belonging and inclusion through a place and branding strategy

-• Promote key industries and explore opportunities to upskill urban economy through and entrepreneurship strategy.
+• Promote key industries and explore opportunities to upskill the urban economy through an entrepreneurship strategy

-• Change perception of Dolly and create a sense of belonging and inclusion through a place and branding strategy.
+• Change the perception of Dolly and create a sense of belonging and inclusion through a place and branding strategy

-Led by Monique Suksmaningsih, the commission has included developing a set of replicable design standards and urban design guidelines to regenerate Dolly and help support the local community through skills and entrepreneurship training with a specific focus on gender inclusiveness and supporting the most vulnerable in the community.
+Led by Monique Suksmaningsih, the commission focused on developing replicable design standards and urban design guidelines to regenerate Dolly.
+This initiative aimed to support the local community through skills and entrepreneurship training, with a specific emphasis on gender inclusiveness and aiding the most vulnerable members of the community.

-Through a series of interventions, the project aims to mend the dislocation of Dolly from the rest of Surabaya and create reasons for people to go to Dolly and the infrastructure to support new visitors to the district.
+Through a series of interventions, the project sought to mend Dolly's dislocation from the rest of Surabaya by creating attractions to draw people to Dolly and establishing the necessary infrastructure to support new visitors to the district.

 This includes supporting the micro businesses that already flourish within Dolly, harnessing generations of expertise in industries such as Batique and the manufacture of shoes and slippers and creating a social and physical infrastructure that promotes a more sustainable future for everybody.